spamegg1/unix-sml/README.md

     )
 ```

 This looks strange but it makes sense.
-If the `main` function was written directly with `case argv of...` then the `OS.Process.success` and the `handle` block would have to be repeated for each case due to the imperative nature of these two things.
+If the `main` function was written directly with `case argv of...` then the `OS.Process.success` and the `handle` block would have to be repeated for each case, I think?
+I should learn more about `handle`.

 The `count` function is shown later in the book.
 Now we can add it above `main`.
 There must have been another change in the language API (or another typo in the book), because on page 89 this part: